Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Anti-Neutrinos from Nuclear Reactor

-In the beginning, it is planned to perform measurements with detector at 4 m from the reactor core in upgraded Apsara (U-Apsara) research reactor facility in Bhabha Atomic Research Centre (BARC), India.
+A nuclear reactor is an intense source of electron \antinue s.
+There are two primary processes contribute to the generation of \antinue s within the reactor.
+One of them is the beta decay of fission fragments, predominantly from four isotopes $^{235}$U, $^{238}$U, $^{239}$Pu and $^{241}$Pu and the second one is the neutron capture process on $^{238}$U. The antineutrinos produced from the beta decay of fission fragments have energy up to about 10 MeV, while those produced from neutron capture have energy less than 2 MeV.
+There are on an average six \antinue s produced per fission excluding \antinue s produced due to neutron capture.
+Reactor \antinue s with energy greater than 2.0 MeV are easy to detect, whereas measuring low-energy \antinue s poses a significant challenge~\cite{Liao:2023kyy}.
+In the present work, we have considered the full neutrino flux that includes contribution from fission as well as neutron capture ($^{238}U(n,\gamma) ^{239}U$) process.
+The parameterization for \antinue s energy spectra above 2.0 MeV is considered from the Huber-Muller model~\cite{Huber:2011wv,Mueller:2011nm}.
+The low energy \antinue s flux distribution due to fission $^{235}$U, $^{238}$U, $^{239}$Pu and $^{241}$Pu is considered from Ref.~\cite{TEXONO:2006xds} and the neutron capture process on the $^{238}$U taken from Ref.~\cite{Vogel:1989iv}.
+The relative contribution of each isotope depends on the type of reactor and its fuel cycle.
+In this study, reactors with different core compositions are considered as discussed below.
+In the beginning, it is planned to perform measurements with the detector at 4 m from the reactor core in the upgraded Apsara (U-Apsara) research reactor facility in Bhabha Atomic Research Centre (BARC), India.
 The U-Apsara reactor has a compact core with a height of about 0.64 m and a radius of about 0.32 m which can operate at a maximum thermal power of 3 MW$_{\mathrm {th}}$~\cite{SINGH2013141}.
+The main advantage of the U-Apsara reactor is that its core is movable so the measurement can be performed at different baselines which leads to canceling the reactor as well as detector related systematic uncertainties.
 In future, the same detector setup can be placed at other reactor facilities such as DHRUVA, BARC~\cite{AGARWAL2006747}, Proto-type Fast Breeder Reactor (PFBR), IGCAR, Kalpakkam, and VVER, Kudankulam in India~\cite{CHETAL2006852}.
 The DHRUVA reactor core has radius $\sim$1.5 m and height $\sim$3.03 m (defined as an extended source)~\cite{AGARWAL2006747}, which can operate at a maximum thermal power of 100 MW$_{\mathrm{th}}$ consuming natural uranium as fuel.
 On the other hand, PFBR is relatively a compact source as compared to DHRUVA with a dimension of about 1 m both in radius and height.
 The PFBR can operate at a maximum thermal power of 1250 MW$_{\mathrm{th}}$ with mixed oxide (MOX, PuO$_{2}$-UO$_{2}$) as fuel~\cite{CHETAL2006852}.
 The VVER power reactor has thermal power of 3000 MW$_{\mathrm{th}}$ and core has radius $\sim$1.5 m and height $\sim$3.03 m (also an extended source).
 The VVER reactor is a pressurized water reactor and uses 3.92$\%$ enriched uranium as a fuel~\cite{AGRAWAL2006812}.
+It can be noted here that the fractional contributions of each isotope to the reactor thermal power and the parameter lists used to fit the neutrino energy spectra for the above mentioned reactor are mentioned in Ref.~\cite{Behera:2020qwf}.
+Due to their compact size, U-Apsara and PFBR reactors are the ideal sources to utilize the detector set-up for investigating the ASN mixing at short distances.
+On the other hand, at very close distances there are significant background contributions from the reactor come into play, impacting the sensitivity of sterile neutrino measurements.
+The above-mentioned reactors are not only different with respect to their sizes and thermal power but also in fuel compositions, as detailed in Table~\ref{tab:reactortype}.